hosua/hoswoo-configs/README.md

 These configs are not intended for other people to use, however I don't mind if you do.
 Just note that I probably won't be keeping the best documentation on everything I am doing.

-The necessary packges that I list is not a comprehensive list.
-I forget many of the packages I've installed while setting things up so there will definitely be missing packages.
+The necessary packges that I list is not a comprehensive list, just what I remember.

 ## Keybinds